 Mana Island

-Mana has a longstanding history with takahē recovery, being the first secure island site establish to facilitate takahē breeding, and remains to be one of the most productive ones.
+Mana has a long history with takahē recovery.
+It was the first secure island site to start helping takahē breed.
+It remains one of the most productive sites.
 Mana Island is open to visitors between 8 am and 5 pm.

 Mana Island Scientific Reserve